 Urban legends, by contrast, are a contemporary invention that involve more modern tales.
 Arguably, urban legends may be considered a subculture of folklore since urban legends detail current events, myths, and even misbeliefs that are perpetuated through word-of-mouth (oral tradition), social relevance (customs), and social media (community).

 What sets urban legends and folklore distinctly apart is the amount of truth credited to one versus the other.
-For example, urban legends are generally considered falsehoods that become popular through circulation in email, Facebook, Twitter, and other social networks, but they often contain a kernel of truth.
+For example, urban legends are generally considered falsehoods that become popular through person-to-person communication, circulation in email, Facebook, Twitter, and other social networks, but they often contain a kernel of truth.
 The tales are repeated often enough to develop a life of their own.
 In contrast, folklore is regarded with more respect as metaphorical of the times from which the tales descend.

 Monsters and Myths of Folklore and Legends